briemadu/rl4nlp/bibliography.md

 **Semantic Parsing**
 * GUU, Kelvin, et al. From Language to Programs: Bridging Reinforcement Learning and Maximum Marginal Likelihood.
 In: Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2017.
 S. 1051-1062. [link](https://www.aclweb.org/anthology/P17-1097/)
+* LIANG, Chen et al. Neural Symbolic Machines: Learning Semantic Parsers on Freebase with Weak Supervision.
+In: Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2017. p.
+23-33. [link](https://www.aclweb.org/anthology/P17-1003/)

 **Taxonomy induction**
 * MAO, Yuning, et al. End-to-End Reinforcement Learning for Automatic Taxonomy Induction.
 In: Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
 2018.
 S. 2462-2472. [link](https://www.aclweb.org/anthology/P18-1229/)